KevyPorter/hypixel-reference/Documentation/Warlords.md

 | 2 | Paladin |

 ### Specializations by Player Class
+Each specialization is assigned a unique ID (relative to it's parent class.)
+In order to know which specialization any ID is assigned to, you must know the ID of the class.

 | Class | ID | Name |
 | ----- | ---- | ---- |